 Who is an Equity Research Analyst?

-Equity research analyst is a professional who conducts equity research.
+An equity research analyst is a professional who conducts equity research.
 His role is to analyze and study the financial performance of companies and their industry trends.
-He also predicts the future performance of the stocks in his radar using few assumptions and writes detailed, unbiased reports on them.
-He also gives insights into how a stock has performed historically and how is it going to perform in the near future.
-The ultimate goal of an equity research analyst is to give suggestions to investors whether to buy or sell a stock and at what price.
+He also predicts the future performance of the stocks on his radar using a few assumptions and writes detailed, unbiased reports on them.
+He also gives insights into how a stock has performed historically and how it will perform in the near future.
+The ultimate goal of an equity research analyst is to provide suggestions to investors on whether to buy or sell a stock and at what price.
 He helps investors to assess the risk of security and make informed decisions.

 Work of an Equity Research Analyst

 A typical workday of an equity research analyst includes analyzing the financial reports of a company (Income Statement, Balance Sheet, and Cash Flow Statement) in detail.
 He also does an in-depth review of the capital structure and projects the future earnings of a company.
 An equity research analyst is supposed to track the latest news about the stocks in his portfolio, track the current market trends, and follow all the updates in the industry he is specialized in.
 He also allocates a significant portion of the day to write exhaustive research reports on the findings.
 An equity research analyst is specialized in making presentations to his client and explaining his investment strategies.

 - Types of Equity Research Analyst

 - Skills Required by an Equity Research Analyst